Data Quality

 What is data governance?

-Each and every company will have its own data governance framework due to industry and company-specific needs and requirements.
-However, the shared goal of data governance is to guarantee that data is secure, high quality and relevant to the business’s goals.
+Due to industry- and company-specific needs and requirements, every company will have its own data governance framework.
+However, the shared goal of data governance is to guarantee that data is secure, high quality, and relevant to the business’s goals.

-With proper data governance, your teams can benefit from streamlined data processes with ensured compliance and accessibility even as your company collects increasingly more data.
+Proper data governance allows your teams to benefit from streamlined data processes with ensured compliance and accessibility, even as your company collects more data.

 Hidden Anchor